RDycore/RDycore/docs/user/example-cases/harvey-flooding/critical-outflow-bc/index.md

 # Hurricane Harvey Flooding using MRMS Dataset and Critical Outflow BC

-The 1 km Multi-Radar Multi-Sensor System (MRMS) rainfall dataset is used in this simulation.
-The hourly MRMS dataset files are PETSc Vec that have been saved in the binary format and are named as `YYYY-MM-DD:HH-SS.<int32|int64>.bin`.
+The 1 km Multi-Radar Multi-Sensor System (MRMS) rainfall dataset ([Zhang et al., 2016](https://journals.ametsoc.org/view/journals/bams/97/4/bams-d-14-00174.1.xml)), is used in this simulation.
+Each hourly MRMS dataset file is a PETSc Vec saved in the binary format, named as `YYYY-MM-DD:HH-SS.<int32|int64>.bin`.
 These binary files contains the following information:

 - `ncols`    : number of columns in the rainfall dataset
 - `nrows`    : number of rowns in the rainfall dataset